Iquitos Satellite Laboratory: Team Members

-The Iquitos Satellite Laboratory (IQTLAB) team is led by Margaret Kosek, MD, an associate professor of infectious disease at the University of Virginia Department of Medicine.
+The Iquitos Satellite Laboratory (IQTLAB) team is led by Margaret Kosek, MD, a professor of infectious disease at the University of Virginia Department of Medicine.

 Operations

-The research center is approximately 4000 sqft and is capable of conducting sophisticated laboratory diagnostics and experiments.
+The research center is approximately 4000 sqft and is capable of conducting sophisticated laboratory diagnostics and experiments in parasitology, microbiology, immunology, and molecular biology.
 In addition to the laboratory, IQTLAB provides a vast array of support for scientific data collection, including GPS/GIS data collection, survey data collection, satellite image processing, and climate conditions (strategic deployment of weather monitoring systems).

 IQTLAB currently has a number of ongoing projects, including: